electron/electron/docs/api/web-frame.md

 * `level` Number - Zoom level

 Changes the zoom level to the specified level.
-The "original size" is 0 and each increment above or below represents zooming 20% larger or smaller to default limits of 300% and 50% of original size, respectively.
+The original size is 0 and each increment above or below represents zooming 20% larger or smaller to default limits of 300% and 50% of original size, respectively.